AI Tool Picks

 - Before changing shared components, check where they are imported.

-I would not copy this file exactly into every project.
+I would not copy this setup exactly into every project.
 I would change it for the actual stack.
 If the project uses Prisma, I would mention Prisma.
 If it uses Supabase, I would mention Supabase.
 If it has a custom design system, I would name it.

 Common Mistakes to Avoid

-The first mistake is writing rules for an imaginary perfect project.
+Another mistake is writing rules for an imaginary perfect project.
 Rules should describe the repo you have, not the repo you wish you had.
 If your project has a simple structure, do not invent a complex architecture in the rules file.

-The second mistake is adding too many style opinions.
+Another mistake is adding too many style opinions.
 Cursor does not need a full essay about clean code.
 It needs the few constraints that change the output.
 Keep the rules short enough to stay useful.

-The third mistake is using rules to avoid reviewing diffs.
+Another mistake is using rules to avoid reviewing diffs.
 Rules help Cursor start closer to the right answer, but they do not remove your responsibility.
 I still check every diff, especially when shared components, auth, billing, or database code changes.

-The fourth mistake is forgetting negative instructions.
+Another mistake is forgetting negative instructions.
 If there are files Cursor should not touch, say so.
 If there are patterns you do not want, say so.
 "Do not create a second API client" can save a lot of cleanup.

 My final advice is to start small.
 Write a rules file with the stack, structure, coding style, safety notes, and verification commands.
 Use it for a week.
 Then update it based on what Cursor still gets wrong.